How can I sign up?

 How many students are on a team?

-Each team is required to be five students with one optional observer.
-Teams may also be accompanied by a staff or faculty advisor.
+Each team is required to be five or six students.
+Teams may also be accompanied by up to two staff or faculty advisors.

 How is VCIC different from a business plan or pitch competition ?